What is Reflexology?

 Low sex drive

-As a member of the professional organisations; the Association of Reflexologists (AoR) and the Complementary & Natural Healthcare Council (CNHC), I am committed to upholding their high standards of practice and ethics.
+As a member of the professional organisation; the Association of Reflexologists (AoR) and registrant with the Complementary & Natural Healthcare Council (CNHC), I am committed to upholding their high standards of practice and ethics.

 I gained my introduction and subsequent fascination with reflexology while receiving regular treatments during my recovery from illness.
 It was amazing how it helped me to relax, support my health and regain my strength and well-being.
 As my personal circumstances changed, this made me question my life choices.
 I wanted to pursue a new professional direction where I could make a positive and personal difference to other people.
 My reflection turned to reflexology and I thought how wonderful it would be to be able to help others as I had been, by this therapy.
 I sought valuable advice and guidance from my reflexologist friends and they encouraged me to ‘go for it’!
 I am so happy that I did, and I now have the skills and ever growing experience to help my own clients, which is incredibly rewarding.
 As my practice grows, the power of reflexology continues to amaze me.

 After 6 sessions I rarely have any pain yet continue on an MOT basis to ensure I stay on top of it and because of the genuine benefits I receive from Jan's reflexology.
 Not to mention the deep relaxation and self care aspects of her treatments.

 I can thoroughly recommend her as a warm, caring person and a knowledgeable and quality practitioner.